 We hope when you visit Oaxaca, you can taste all of those delicious meals and drinks.
 You won’t get disappointed, and for sure, your tummy will want more delicious food.

-If you don’t know where to start, you can also take our Walking Food Tour that will take you to discover and taste those traditional foods in the most iconic markets, and you will be able to Become Local for a Day.
+If you don’t know where to start, you can also take our Eating with a Local at the Markets Food Tour that will take you to discover and taste those traditional foods in the most iconic markets.